 “I believe therapeutic outcome is improved when the therapist and patient form a supportive relationship that focuses solely on patient needs and not corporate productivity standards or insurance restrictions.“

-Erica Beason (Ricki)
+Erica Beason (Ricki), PT

 “I am eager to help my patients with a variety of diagnoses both with exercise and manual therapy.
 My personal philosophy is to not only treat the patient for their physical ailment, but to also build a strong therapist-patient relationship, to create a strong foundation of patient trust and high morale.
 I want my patients to believe in me as much as I believe in them.”

 Ricki has been with GTC since graduating from PT school in 2014.
 She enjoys treating patients in the orthopedic/sports medicine setting.
 She is certified in dry needling of the upper quadrant and functional dry needling of the lower quadrant.
 In her practice she utilizes manual therapy and a hands on approach to treatment.
 Ricki sees patients at the Greater Therapy Centers location in The Colony with muscular skeletal disorders and injuries.